wp-plugins/job-manager/readme.txt

 Print Icon courtesy of [VisualPharm](http://www.visualpharm.com/), under a [CC BY-ND](http://creativecommons.org/licenses/by-nd/3.0/) license.

 == Changelog ==

+= 0.7.14 =
+* ADDED: Swedish Translation, provided by [Berndt Axelsson](http://www.saxekon.se/)
+* CHANGED: If no Sort Order is selected in Job List Sorting, it will default to ASC, rather than random
+* UPDATED: German Translation, provided by [Joachim Richter](http://www.la-palma-diving.com/)
+* UPDATED: Portuguese (Brazil) Translation, provided by [Alex Ferreira](http://www.alexfj.com.br/)
+* UPDATED: Spanish Translation, provided by [TradiArt](http://www.tradiart.com)
+* FIXED: Fields with no label not showing mandatory asterisk
+* FIXED: Checkboxes being skipped in mandatory field check
+* FIXED: Fields with no label not showing nicely in mandatory field check
+* FIXED: Stop overriding Mystique theme CSS
+* FIXED: Don't check Heading, HTML or Blank fields for Mandatory or Filter rules
+* FIXED: Admin JS error in IE7
+* FIXED: Jobs not displaying if WPML is enabled
+* FIXED: Applications not printing properly in IE7

 = 0.7.13 =
 * ADDED: Estonian Translation, provided by Robert Jakobson